 Learn about real-world balancing robots like Segways and hoverboards.
 After learning how the technology works, you can design, build, and program your own robots using the kit’s 227 building pieces.
 A full-color, 64-page step-by-step illustrated manual helps kids assemble all of the models and teaches them about robotics in the real world.

-Digital assembly instructions are also available in a separate app for Android or iOS.
 In the programming app, the visual programming language allows you to command the robots’ lights, sounds, and motors.
 The motors can be programmed to move at different times, different power levels, in different directions, and in response to the data from the gyroscope sensor.

 Requires a tablet or smartphone running iOS or Android.
 Please check the app stores for compatibility and device requirements.